Health Insurance Basics

 Common Health Insurance Choices

-Whether you select short-term or longer-term coverage, the insurance plan you choose may include a network of doctors, specialists and hospitals (also called providers).
-The two most well-known types of network plans are HMOs (health maintenance organizations) and PPOs (participating provider organizations).
-Knowing how each type works will help you select the right health insurance for you and your family.
+The two most common types of health plans are HMOs (health maintenance organizations) and PPOs (participating provider organizations).
+Knowing how each type works will help you select the rightplan for you and your family.

 CDHP and the HSA1 Option

-- Don’t have to choose a PCP if the plan uses a PPO network
+- You don't have to choose a primary care physician (PCP) if your plan uses a PPO network.

 1 Health Savings Accounts (HSA) have tax and legal ramifications.
 Blue Cross and Blue Shield of Texas does not provide legal or tax advice, and nothing herein should be construed as legal or tax advice.
 These materials, and any tax-related statements in them, are not intended or written to be used, and cannot be used or relied on, for the purpose of avoiding tax penalties.
 Tax-related statements, if any, may have been written in connection with the promotion or marketing of the transaction(s) or matter(s) addressed by these materials.
 You should seek advice based on your particular circumstances from an independent tax advisor regarding the tax consequences of specific health insurance plans or products.

-for Blue Cross and Blue Shield of Texas plans
+for a Blue Cross and Blue Shield of Texas plans

 Job Change Tips